christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 2.2.
 Nietzschean 'Slave Morality'

 Christianity is a slave morality that is designed to suppress an individual's will to power.
 When an individual is unable to express their will to power in a constructive, outward manner, they redirect this energy inward, manifesting as self-destructive tendencies.
 This is what Friedrich Nietzsche called a "slave morality" where the individual's creative and life-affirming energies are turned against themselves.
 As a result, in Christianity, many people's will to power becomes directed inward, becoming satiated through masochistic self-harm.
-This twisted form of self-assertion allows the individual's "upper self" to find satisfaction in dominating and punishing their "lower self," perpetuating a cycle of self-destruction.\
- &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;This phenomenon can be observed in various aspects of human behavior, from the self-flagellating tendencies of Christiantiy to the equally destructive habits of self-sabotage and addiction.
+This twisted form of self-assertion can be observed in various aspects of human behavior, from the self-flagellating tendencies of Christiantiy to the equally destructive habits of self-sabotage and addiction.
 If the individual's will to power is unable to find an external outlet it turns inward, creating a perverse cycle of self-inflicted pain and suffering.

 2.3 Survival of the Weakest: Inverting Natural Selection \